jhpc-quantum/RIKEN-braket/docs/bra.md

 * `DEPOLARIZING CHANNEL P_X=px,P_Y=py,P_Z=pz,SEED=seed`: inserts the Pauli $X$, $Y$, and $Z$ gates with specified probabilities to all qubits.
 For example, the Pauli $X$ gate is inserted with probability $p_x$.
 The random number generator uses the `seed` value as its initial seed.
 If the specified `seed` is negative, the value specified in the command line option of *bra* is used as the initial seed.
 * `EXIT`: measures all qubits and terminate execution.
 * `BEGIN FUSION q1 q2 q3 q4`/`END FUSION`: starts/ends gate fusion[^2].
 Qubits $q_1$, $q_2$, ... should be appeared gate instructions between `BEGIN FUSION` and `END FUSION`.
+* `BEGIN CIRCUIT n`/`END CIRCUIT`: starts/ends description of quantum gates in the quantum circuit with specified circuit index $n$.
+The index $n$ should be less than the number of quantum circuits specified in the `CIRCUITS` instruction.
+The gates out of `BEGIN CIRCUIT`/`END CIRCUIT` are assumed to be gates in the quantum circuit $0$.

 [^2]: The number of qubits which can be specified in `BEGIN FUSION` instruction is determined by the macro `BRA_MAX_NUM_FUSED_QUBITS`, which can be set when building *bra*.
 Its default value is 10.